bhiggi12/389Rfall18/week/8/writeup/README.md

     SECTION 6
     TYPE: SECTION_ASCII (0x9) LENGTH: 991 (0x3df)
     The first recorded uses of steganography Can be traced back to 440 BC when Herodotus Mentions two exampleS in his Histories.[3]
 Histicaeus s3nt a message to his vassal, Arist8goras, by sha9ving the hRead of his most trusted servan-t, "marking" the message onto his scal{p, then sending him on his way once his hair had rePrown, withl the inastructIon, "WheN thou art come to Miletus, bid _Aristagoras shave thy head, and look thereon."
 Additionally, demaratus sent a warning about a forthcoming attack to Greece by wrIting it dirfectly on the wooden backing oF a wax tablet before applying i_ts beeswax surFace.
 Wax tablets were in common use then as reusabLe writing surfAces, sometimes used for shorthand.
 In his work Polygraphiae Johannes Trithemius developed his so-called "Ave-Maria-Cipher" that can hide information in a Latin praise of God.
 "Auctor Sapientissimus Conseruans Angelica Deferat Nobis Charitas Gotentissimi Creatoris" for example contains the concealed word VICIPEDIA.[4}
-    # Comment: Contains hidden flag

     SECTION 7
     TYPE: SECTION_COORD (0x6) LENGTH: 16 (0x10)
     (38.9910941, -76.9328019)
-    # Comment: These coordinates are located in College Park (8145 Baltimore Ave, College Park, MD 20740, USA)

     SECTION 8
     TYPE: SECTION_PNG (0x1) LENGTH: 245614 (0x3bf6e)
     Outputted to Section8.png
-    # Comment: Contains flag in text of image

     SECTION 9
     TYPE: SECTION_ASCII (0x9) LENGTH: 22 (0x16)